 - Condominium Laws and Education

 - Advice, Education, and Referral

 - Hawaii Condominium Bulletin

-- Rulemaking, Chapters 107 and 119
+- Rulemaking, Chapters107 and 119

 - Meetings

 - Government and Legislative Participation and Report

 - Legislative Acts and Resolutions

 - Interactive Participation with Organizations

 - Neighbor Island Outreach

 - CETF

 - Consumer Education

 - Condominium Specialists' Office for the Day

 - Technology and Website

 - Start-up Kit for New Association of Unit Owners and New Condominium Managing Agents

 - Cooperative Education, Research, and Administrative Program

 - Condominium Reference Library

-- Condominium Mediation and Arbitration
+- Condominium Mediation and Arbitration Program

-Program

 - Condominium Association Registration

-- Condominium Seminars and Symposium
+- Condominium Seminars and Symposiums

-Condominium Laws and Education - The Commission will update the condominium community on relevant changes to the condominium law and post information on the Commission's website, in its quarterly email notices, and in the Condominium and Real Estate Bulletins on current issues affecting the condominium community.
+Condominium Laws and Education - The Commission will update the condominium community on relevant changes to the condominium law through its educational materials and post information on the Commission's website, in its quarterly email notices, and in the Condominium and Real Estate Bulletins on current issues affecting the condominium community.

-The ongoing pandemic has forced a re-thinking of the Commission's delivery of educational programs.
-The Commission will continue offering educational programs statewide with the help of stakeholder organizations, procured providers, and volunteers on all islands on web platforms that allow remote participation, to keep all participants and providers safe in the pandemic.
+The ongoing pandemic environment has required a re-thinking of the Commission's method of delivery of its educational programs.
+The Commission will continue offering educational programs statewide with the help of stakeholder organizations, procured providers, and volunteers on all islands on platforms that allow remote participation, to keep all participants and providers safe in the pandemic.

 With input from stakeholder organizations and volunteers, the Commission will update Commission-developed educational materials, including forms and instructional and informational sheets, as appropriate.
-During this time, the Commission's focus will be on maintaining its events on video conferencing platforms where persons on all islands interested in learning may participate in a safe environment.
+During this time, the Commission's focus will be on its remote events where persons on all islands interested in learning may participate in a safe environment.

 Education and Referral - On behalf of the Commission, staff will provide educational information to the condominium community via telephone, in-person office visits, email and written correspondence, the Hawaii Condominium Bulletin, quarterly subscriber emails, and educational videos and materials on the Commission's website.
-Through procured providers delivering on web platforms and remote appearances, the Commission will continue educating condominium consumers.
-With these efforts, the Commission will maintain its educational emphasis on the condominium law and the law's guiding philosophy of selfgovernance by all owners and majority rule.
+Through procured providers delivering education remotely, the Commission will continue educating condominium consumers.
+With these ongoing efforts, the Commission will maintain its educational emphasis on the condominium law and the law's guiding philosophy of self-governance and majority rule by the owners.